mendix/docs/content/refguide/ibm/ibm-watson-connector.md

 {{% alert type="info" %}}
 Note that not all pairs of languages are supported.
 For example, you can translate to and from English and Spanish and English and Portuguese.
 However, there is no model in Watson to translate Spanish to Portuguese.
 The IBM Watson Connector Suite does not check whether there is a valid model before it passes the language pair to Watson.

-Additionally, the current version of the IBM Watson Connector Suite supports only a subset of all the language pairs supported by IBM Watson.
-These all use the default translation models and are:

-* Arabic – using model ar-en
-* English – using models en-ar, en-fr, en-it, en-pt, and en-es
-* French – using models fr-en and fr-es
-* Italian – using model it-en
-* Portuguese – using model pt-en
-* Spanish – using models es-en and es-fr
+The valid model pairs can be retrieved through the Get Language Models action.
 {{% /alert %}}

 More information on the APIs for the IBM Watson Language Translation service is available here: [IBM Watson Language Translator service – API Reference](https://www.ibm.com/watson/developercloud/language-translator/api/v2/).

+#### 6.3.1 Apikey

+This is a string containing the API key assigned to the Language Translator service in your IBM Cloud.
+See section 1.1.1 [IBM Cloud](#IBMCloud) for more details.

+#### 6.3.2 Url

+This is a string containing the Url assigned to the Language Translator service in your IBM Cloud.
+See section 1.1.1 [IBM Cloud](#IBMCloud) for more details.

-#### 6.3.1 Translation
+#### 6.3.3 Translation

 This is a translation object.
 For a successful translation it must have:

 * a **Text** attribute containing the text to be translated
 * an association to a **Language** object representing the source language of the text via the Translation_SourceLanguage association: this must be one of the supported languages for Watson Translate
 * an association to a **Language** object representing the target language of the text via the Translation_TargetLanguage association: this must be one of the supported languages for Watson Translate and be supported by a translation model for translating between the source and target languages

-#### 6.3.2 Username

-This is a string containing the username assigned to the translation service in your IBM Cloud project.

-#### 6.3.3 Password

-This is a string containing the password assigned to the translation service in your IBM Cloud project.

 #### 6.3.4 Variable (Translation)